mtiller/ModelicaBook/text/source/components/architectures/thermal_control.rst

 In this chapter, we'll consider another system that includes a plant, controller, sensor and actuator.
 The application will be thermal control of a three zone house.
-The plant will be the house itself, sensor will be a temperature sensor and the actuator will be the furnace in the house.
+The plant will be the house itself, the sensor will be a temperature sensor and the actuator will be the furnace in the house.
 Using these models, we will explore a few different control strategies.